AwalaApp/network-website/index.md

 Organizations building and running distributed systems will benefit the most from using Relaynet.
 Thanks to the underlying architectural pattern (_asynchronous messaging_), the following will be possible:

 - Doing [server push](https://en.wikipedia.org/wiki/Push_technology) without long-lived connections or workarounds like polling.
-A bit like the [Push API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API), except that they won't have to run or pay for a push service.
+Similar to the [Push API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API), without the need to run or pay for a push service.
 - Building peer-to-peer applications without having to run a server to store messages when one of the peers is offline.
 - Broadcasting messages that are fired once and are then propagated to all the relevant apps in the network.
 Broadcasting this way is more scalable than using blockchain: Messages are deleted as soon as they expire and they're verified instantly.